MLeongQA/DevOpsFundamentalProject/README.md

 ### Project Tracking

-My Project will be tracked using Jira.
-Here is my initial diagram that I plan to update as I progress in my project
+My Project will be tracked using Trello.
+Here is the initial diagram that I plan to update as I progress in my project

 ![Jira Board](https://i.imgur.com/J6FbtIT.png)